bennettp123/docker-pihole-dote/README.md

 However, update your scripts to use `bennettp123/pihole-dote:latest` instead of `pihole/pihole:latest`.

 Note that DoTE is baked into the image, and not updated at reboot.
-DoTE can be updated along with pihole itself, by running `podman pull bennettp123/pihole-dote:latest`, then removing and recreating the pihole container.
+DoTE can be updated, along with pihole itself, by running `podman pull bennettp123/pihole-dote:latest`, then removing and recreating the pihole container.

 Suggested changes to `upd_pihole.sh`: